-Natural England have done two counts each year.
+Natural England have done up to two counts each year.
 The first, mapping calling males at dawn in Spring, is similar to the monitoring previously carried out up until 2011 by the National Trust on The Long Mynd.

 The second count involved several volunteers dragging a rope across the heather at the end of the breeding season, usually in August, but sometimes in September.
 Most of the Grouse habitat was covered, and the same area was covered each year.
 All flushed birds were counted, and the number of recently fledged young within the total were estimated.
 This provided an indication of breeding success.
-However, this count has been discontinued.
+However, the last of these counts was in 2017.